seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 While sense can keep it on.
 And, sweetest, fairest,
 As I my poor self did exchange for you,
 To your so infinite loss, for my sake wear this;
-It is a manacle of love; I’ll place it
+It is a manacle of love; I'll place it
-Upon this fairest pris’ner.
+Upon this fairest pris'ner.

 *Putting a bracelet upon her arm*